-- Roles and responsibilities are clearly defined within the Constitution and the Member Officer Protocol. - Councillors are supported in their roles through an induction process and ongoing programme of training and development - Mandatory IT and Social Media Training for Members - MyTime and MyTime Reflection - the staff performance and development process. - Clear terms and conditions of service are in place and staff are supported by a range of health and wellbeing policies (expanded due to COVID 19) - Smart working and making the best use of technology and buildings continues to be key to the way we work.
+- Roles and responsibilities are clearly defined within the Constitution and the Member Officer Protocol. - Councillors are supported in their roles through an induction process and ongoing programme of training and development - Mandatory IT and Social Media Training for Members - MyTime and MyTime Reflection - the staff performance and development process. - Clear terms and conditions of service are in place and staff are supported by a range of health and wellbeing policies - Smart working and making the best use of technology and buildings continues to be key to the way we work.